Check the approval status of an ad

 - Click Apply.

 After following the steps above, you'll now see a Policy details column in your Ads tab.
-You'll see details there about why a disapproved ad wasn't approved, why an "approved (limited)" ad is limited to a certain audience, or why your website was suspended.
+You'll see details there about why a disapproved ad wasn't approved, or why an "approved (limited)" ad is limited to a certain audience.